EdinburghNLP/XSum/XSum-Dataset/README.md

 ```

 ## What builds the XSum dataset?

-**You can always build the dataset using the instructions below.
-The dataset is also available upon request.**

 **XSum-WebArxiveUrls.txt:** The XSum dataset consists of **226,711** Wayback archived BBC articles ranging over almost a decade (2010 to 2017) and covering a wide variety of domains (e.g., News, Politics, Sports, Weather, Business, Technology, Science, Health, Family, Education, Entertainment and Arts).